greencoast-studios/discord.js-extended/README.md

 Heavily inspired by [discord.js-commando](https://www.npmjs.com/package/discord.js-commando), it includes similar design decisions, however this adds certain functionality that isn't available like a configuration provider and automatic presence management.
 This package does not include all functionality provided by Commando, in fact, Commando is way more powerful than this library.
 Nevertheless, this was built to make it easier for us to quickly build bots without having to repeat ourselves that much.

-This was made for [Discord.js](https://discord.js.org/#/) v13.5, however any v12 should work fine.
+This was made for [Discord.js](https://discord.js.org/#/) v13.5, however any v13 should work fine.

 ## Usage

-You can visit the [documentation site](https://docs.greencoaststudios.com/discord.js-extended) to see what this library offers.
+You can visit the [documentation site](https://docs.greencoaststudios.com/discord.js-extended/master) to see what this library offers, check the [example](https://github.com/greencoast-studios/discord.js-extended/tree/master/example) bot, or check the [bots using this section](#bots-using-this) to see even more examples.

 ### Installation